b-around/nearest-prime/docs/overview.md

 2. Python3, pip and postgres dependencies - see instructions below
 3. Skupper v1.0.2 or later.
 Available at: https://skupper.io/install/index.html
-4. OpenShift Local v4.10 - but this should work on any OpenShift 4 verison with no chganges.
+4. OpenShift Local v4.10 - but this should work on any OpenShift 4 verison with no changes.

 ### Phyton and other dependencies